alandefreitas/futures/docs/motivation.md

 object, _or_ by some form shared state between objects related to task execution.
 A shared state would usually be accessed by the set setting the future value.

-- 1977: The first mention of Futures was by [Baker and Hewitt](https://dl.acm.org/doi/10.1145/872736.806932).
+- **1977 - Futures**: The first mention of Futures was by [Baker and Hewitt](https://dl.acm.org/doi/10.1145/872736.806932).
 These futures would contain a process, a memory location for the result, and a list of continuations.
-- 1978: The term Promises is used by [Daniel P. Friedman and David Wise](https://ieeexplore.ieee.org/document/1675100) for the same concept.
+- **1978 - Promises**: The term Promises is used by [Daniel P. Friedman and David Wise](https://ieeexplore.ieee.org/document/1675100) for the same concept.
-- 1985: [Multilisp](https://dl.acm.org/doi/10.1145/4472.4478) provided the future and delay annotations for values that might not be available yet.
+- **1985 - Multilisp**: [Multilisp](https://dl.acm.org/doi/10.1145/4472.4478) provided the future and delay annotations for values that might not be available yet.
 A variable with the delay annotation would only be calculated when its value was requested.
-- 1988: The term Promises is used by [Liskov and Shrira](https://dl.acm.org/doi/10.1145/960116.54016) for a similar construct in Argus.
+- **1988 - Argus**: The term Promises is used by [Liskov and Shrira](https://dl.acm.org/doi/10.1145/960116.54016) for a similar construct in Argus.
 It also proposed "call-streams" to represent directed acyclic graphs (DAGs) of computation with promises.
-- 1996: The term "eventual" is used by [Tribble, Miller, Hardy, & Krieger](http://www.erights.org/history/joule/MANUAL.BK2.pdf) to represent promises of "eventual" send value into a variable.
+- **1996 - Eventual**: The term "eventual" is used
+  by [Tribble, Miller, Hardy, & Krieger](http://www.erights.org/history/joule/MANUAL.BK2.pdf) to represent promises of "eventual" send value into a variable.
-- 2002: The Python [Twisted](https://github.com/twisted/twisted) library presents Deferred objects for results of operations that might still be incomplete.
+- **2002 - Python**: The Python [Twisted](https://github.com/twisted/twisted) library presents Deferred objects for results of operations that might still be incomplete.
-- 2009: The Javascript [CommonJS Promises/A spec](http://wiki.commonjs.org/wiki/Promises/A) is proposed by Kris Zyp.
+- **2009 - Javascript**: The Javascript [CommonJS Promises/A spec](http://wiki.commonjs.org/wiki/Promises/A) is proposed by Kris Zyp.

-The formulation implies the future value might always be in completed or incomplete _atomic_ states.
+The formulation implies the future value might always be in completed or incomplete **_atomic_ states**.
 As all the formulations presented above, a language might have a single construct called future _or_ promise for eventual values.
 Javascript defines the single `Promise` that acts like a read-only future value.
 When they are distinct, like in C++11, it's common to have two constructs: futures _and_ promises, where one of them is a read-only reference to the expected value.

-Common asynchronous applications of futures are servers, user input, long-running computations, database queries, remote procedure calls, and timeouts.
+Common asynchronous **applications** of futures are servers, user input, long-running computations, database queries, remote procedure calls, and timeouts.
 A number of variations of this pattern have emerged with slightly different meaning for the terms.
 These variations are used as a model of asynchronous operations in many languages such as JavaScript, Scala, Java, and C++.